Summary

 Fears over a more drastic cut in natural gas delivery (already at 20% capacity) by Russia have stoked further worries in Europe, even as it could reach its natural gas storage target ahead of schedule.
 Despite that, current Henry Hub natural gas futures pricing (NG1:COM) has continued to hobble near its June/July highs, even as the Street feared that Europe might not have sufficient inventory to mitigate a more dramatic cut based on current consumption.
 Therefore, we posit that the buying momentum in natural gas has been discernibly stalling.

-Furthermore, the momentum in WTI crude (CL1:COM) has struggled to regain momentum even though Saudi Arabia was unhappy with the market dynamics, which we discussed in a recent Energy ETF (XLE) article.
+Furthermore, the price action in WTI crude (CL1:COM) has struggled to regain momentum even though Saudi Arabia was unhappy with the market dynamics, which we discussed in a recent Energy ETF (XLE) article.
 The Kingdom believes that the dynamics in the paper market don't reflect the limited inventory, and therefore, the "risk of severe disruption remains high."
 As a result, even though it led to a momentary surge in WTI crude prices, it has given back its recent gains, as WTI crude retraced closer toward its August lows and near-term support zone.

 Therefore, we believe the dynamics in the underlying market do not reflect the optimism seen in OXY, even as it surged to its August highs.